jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 While not everyone has a gun, they might not care about an assault charge to defend their honor.
 (This assumes you call the cops, which everyone in the ghetto avoids: it just makes things worse.)

-Through a powerful negative feedback loop, I learned that it's better to treat people with respect no matter the situation.
-This is something I continue to do to this day and has rewarded me tenfold throughout my life.
+Through a powerful negative feedback loop, I learned that treating people with respect is better no matter the situation.
+I continue to do this to this day and has rewarded me tenfold throughout my life.

 ***\[Read: ["How to avoid a fight, and what to do if you can't"](/how-to-win-a-street-fight/)\]***